 We love skiing.
 It’s that simple.
 If you can relate, the Backcountry Season Pass is for you.
 This is our way of rewarding your love of skiing and providing what we think is the best deal going to get you out there!
-Whether you are looking to develop your backcountry skills, or just want to get the goods when its good, this program gives you the flexibility you need to make the most of your winter.
+Whether you are looking to develop your backcountry skills, or just want to get the powder goods when it's going off, this program gives you the flexibility you need to make the most of your winter.
 The BC Season Pass is valid in both our Washington Pass and Steven's Pass programs, and most weekends are now available for BC Season Pass holders!

 Stevens Pass is home to some of the deepest snow and best tree skiing in the Pacific Northwest and is located only one and a half hours from downtown Seattle.
 North Cascades Mountain Guides offers traditional backcountry skiing trips, “Out-of-Bounds” skiing at Stevens Pass Mountain Resort and Snowmobile-Accessed backcountry trips out of Stevens Pass, Lake Wenatchee, Leavenworth and Blewett Pass.

 NCMG Owners Jeff Ward and Larry Goldie are instructors and examiners for the American Mountain Guides Association guide training and certification programs.
 Jeff is one of the lead instructors for the AMGA and also serves on the AMGA’s Technical Committee.
 Larry is an AMGA instructor and examiner that also teaches Level 3 and Instructor training courses for AIARE.